nwisbeta/api-catalogue/README.md

 Status indicating the level of stability and support, defined as follows:

 - `experimental`: Proof of Concept or Prototype still under development.
-- `alpha`: In a test (SIT) environment and undergoing formal evaluation by a tester
+- `alpha`: In a test environment and undergoing formal evaluation by a tester
 - `beta`: In a production environment but under pilot and with no SLAs
 - `stable`: In a production environment with SLAs